KevinKalathil/BuddyUp/README.md

 The user selects a route to travel and then the user gets matched with other people that will be using the same app and taking the same route.

 ## How we built it
-Used Flask for the backend
+Used Django and Flask for the backend

 Django, HTML, CSS for the frontend